 In the case where the murmur is caused by heartworm disease, treatment may be able to resolve the heart murmur completely.
 If the murmur is caused by a congenital condition (since birth), there are some options for surgery.
 However, that should be determined on a case-by-case basis.
 In other situations, the murmur may be incurable, however medication can be prescribed to make your dog more comfortable and promote longevity.

-Treatment causes can range anywhere from $1,800 to $5,000 depending on the cost of living after diagnosis and the severity of the condition.
+Treatment costs can range anywhere from $1,800 to $5,000 depending on the cost of living after diagnosis and the severity of the condition.
 On average, the national cost of treating heart murmurs is $2,500.

 Prognosis for Heart Murmurs in Dogs